alexnel24/AlexNelson/PersonalProjects/SpaceStationAPI/README.md

 This project was in an effort to learn more about API's and the library requests

-The program connects to the International Space Station public API and gets the current number of people in Space and there names.
+The program connects to the International Space Station public API and gets the current number of people in Space and there names.</br>
 It then prompts the user for input to get coordinates and then returns when the Space Station will be over those coordinates

 Explanation of Contents: